-G2.3.2.7 Sample holder - bonding, thermal contraction and resistivity to prevent the sample from moving and subsequently becoming damaged.
-Even for ductile conductors, sample movement may also lead to additional voltage noise, variations in the measured critical current, or even thermal runaway below $I{c}$ .
+G2.3.2.7 Sample holder - bonding, thermal contraction and resistivity conductors, and the high Lorentz forces present, mean that the conductor must be fastened securely to prevent the sample from moving and subsequently becoming damaged.
+Even for ductile conductors, sample movement may also lead to additional voltage noise, variations in the measured critical current, or even thermal runaway below $I{\rm C}$.

 Experimental testing of conductors can involve making nanovolt measurements in high magnetic fields with hundreds or thousands of amps flowing through the conductor.
-The brittle nature of some conductors, and the high Lorentz forces present, mean that the conductor must be fastened securely
+The brittle nature of some